Knights of Columbus

 General Information

-Knights of Columbus Council #14129 "Monsignor Charles A. Kelly, Jr." meets on the first Monday of the month at 7:00 pm at St. Mary's Church.
+Knights of Columbus Council #14129 "Monsignor Charles A. Kelly, Jr." meets on the first Monday of the month at 7:00 p.m. at Saint Mary's Church.
 All degrees are welcome.
+(Check bulletin for updates)

 Family of the Month

-The Knights of Columbus Family of the Month for December 2023 is the St. Mary’s Culinary Team.
+The Family of the Month for August 2023 is the Mike and Debbie Szablak Family

 Knight of the Month

-The Knight of the Month for December 2023 is Joe Colosi
+The Knight of the Month for August 2023 is Richard Mallory

 Monsignor Charles A. Kelly, Jr. was born in Richmond, Virginia on July 2, 1942.
 He was the son of Charles A. Kelly, Sr. and Grace Elizabeth Beckett Kelly.